Queen's Chapel: History

 The Queen's Chapel was built as a Catholic chapel at a time when the construction of churches for that denomination was otherwise prohibited in England, and was used by Charles I's wife French Queen Henrietta Maria, who imported chapel furnishings from France.
 During the English Civil War it was used as a stable.
 It was refurbished in 1662, and again in the 1680s by Christopher Wren.
 From the 1690s the chapel was used by the Continental Protestant courtiers of William and Mary.
 In 1718, the chapel was given over to German courtiers of George I who had moved to England with him.
 The chapel was then called the German Chapel.
 On 17 September 1782 the German organist Augustus Frederic Christopher Kollmann began work at the Royal German Chapel and he was there for the rest of his life.
 He was succeeded by his son George Augustus Kollmann and his daughter Johanna Sophia Kollmann who died in 1849.

-It became an administered Chapel Royal again in 1938.
+It became an administered Chapel Royal again in 1938, at the instigation of Queen Mary (who lived next door in Marlborough House).
+Since then, Chapel Royal services have been held in the Queen's Chapel during the summer months (from Easter Day through to July), with the Chapel Royal in the older part of the palace being used at other times in the year.
+Queen Mary used to attend Sunday morning services at the chapel regularly, sitting in the closet (i.e. the royal pew in the west gallery) for Mattins, and in the body of the church for services of Holy Communion.

 The chapel was built as an integral part of St James's Palace, but when the adjacent private apartments of the monarch burned down in 1809 they were not replaced, and in 1856–57 Marlborough Road was laid out between the palace and the Queen's Chapel.
 The result is that physically the chapel now appears to be more part of the Marlborough House complex than of St James's Palace.

 The body of Queen Elizabeth The Queen Mother lay at the Queen's Chapel for several days in 2002, during the preparations for her lying-in-state in Westminster Hall before her ceremonial funeral.

+In 2025 King Charles III and Queen Camilla, along with Princess Alexandra, attended a special service marking the chapel's 400th anniversary.

 Architecture

 The brick building is rendered to appear as if it were stone built.
 It was built in a Palladian style.
 It has gable ends with pediments.
 The interior vault is gilded and painted.
+The chapel is a Grade I listed building.
+The former south wing of the chapel was converted to a residence for the dean in the late 17th or early 18th century.
+Of two storeys, it has a separate Grade I listing.